niinog/hospital_data/README.md

 The project demonstrates:

 - Ingestion of CSV + FHIR JSON files
 - Cleaning, transformation, and validation in Python (pandas)
+- Visualization and exploratory data analysis in Python
 - Creation of fact and dimension tables
-- Optional loading to BigQuery for analysis
+- loading to BigQuery for analysis
-- Basic data governance (versioning, logging, and documentation)
+- data governance (versioning, logging, and documentation)

 ---